 Here is how a Veterans’ Court works: After a military veteran meets strict criteria, then the prosecutor must agree, on a case by case basis, to allow a particular military veteran to go into this court.
 Then the prosecutor and defense attorney create a treatment plan.

 If the veteran completes the treatment plan and the prosecutor agrees they have been rehabilitated, there is no conviction and their record may be expunged (wiped clean).
 If not, then they will be required to go back through the justice system just like anyone else accused of a crime.
-As a Naval Academy graduate and as a military veteran myself, I believe that military veterans are deserving of this special program because of their prior service to our country.
+As a Naval Academy graduate and as a military veteran myself, I believe that military veterans are deserving of this special program because of their prior service to our county.
+I would take any veteran's service to our country into account when deciding how to deal with a felony case that involved a military veteran.

 It should not matter if you are a Republican, a Democrat, an Independent, a liberal, a moderate, a conservative, or completely apolitical: Absolutely everyone in Williamson County should be able to rely on the local justice system, at a minimum, to ensure that they will get a fair trial if they are ever charged with a criminal offense.